Bellman filtering and smoothing for state-space models: Bellman filter for general state-space models

-as shown in Table~\ref{table11} under `Update'.
-Fisher's version is obtained as usual, by taking a conditional expectation of the last term.
-For linear Gaussian state-space models, Newton and Fisher versions of update~\eqref{general information update} are equal and identical to the information update of the Kalman filter (Appendix~\ref{app: Kalman info}).
-Update~\eqref{general information update} can also be viewed as a `realised' version of the recursion for the inverse of Cram{\' e}r-Rao lower bounds \citep[eq.\ 21]{tichavsky1998posterior}; the only difference being that we have no expectations.
-The predicted information matrix $\bm{I}_{t|t-1}$, used for estimation purposes in section~\ref{section6}, is similar in form to $\bm{I}_{t|t}$, but (a) does not contain derivatives of $\ell(\bm{y}_t|\bm{a}_t)$, as this term is unavailable at time $t-1$, and (b) is evaluated at a different point; see `Predict' in Table~\ref{table11}.
+as shown in Table~\ref{table2} under step 6.
+Fisher's version is obtained by taking a conditional expectation of the last term.
+For linear Gaussian state-space models, Newton and Fisher versions of update~\eqref{general information update} are identical and equal to the information update of the Kalman filter (Supplement~\ref{app: Kalman info}).
+Update~\eqref{general information update} can also be viewed as a `realised' version of the recursion for the inverse of Cram{\' e}r-Rao lower bounds \citep[eq.\ 21]{tichavsky1998posterior}---the difference being that equation~\eqref{general information update} has no expectations.
+The predicted information $\bm{I}_{t|t-1}$, given in step 2 of Table~\ref{table2}, is similar in form and used for static-parameter estimation purposes in section~\ref{section6}.

-The resulting Bellman filter in Table~\ref{table11} has a computational complexity of $O(m^3 t)$, which is attributable to the need to invert $m\times m$ matrices at every time step.
+The resulting Bellman filter in Table~\ref{table2} has a computational complexity of $O(m^3 t)$, which is attributable to the need to invert $m\times m$ matrices at every time step.
 This complexity matches that of (the information form of) the Kalman filter, thus offering scalability to at least moderately high dimensions $m$.
-We are unaware of other approximate filters offering the same breadth of applicability and computational efficiency.\footnote{In related work, \citet[p.\ 173]{koyama2010approximate} report a computational complexity of $O(m^2 t)$, purportedly as $O(m^2)$ is the `complexity of matrix manipulations'.
+I am unaware of other approximate filters offering the same breadth of applicability and computational efficiency.\footnote{In related work, \citet[p.\ 173]{koyama2010approximate} report a computational complexity of $O(m^2 t)$, purportedly as $O(m^2)$ is the `complexity of matrix manipulations'.
 This result comes with two important caveats.
 First, it relies on having a linear and Gaussian state equation; otherwise, their prediction step requires the (numerical) evaluation of an integral in $m$ dimensions.
 Second, it overlooks the fact that the (dense) matrix inversion required by Newton's method typically requires $O(m^3)$ computational effort; not even the best linear solvers achieve $O(m^2)$.}